ENDE

 Example Gateway Screenshots

-Setting Up L2TP VPN in VPN Tracker
+Setting Up L2TP VPN on Mac in VPN Tracker

 Step 1: Create New L2TP Connection